Newsletter Subscribe

 Peel and slice the onions and garlic cloves.
 Rinse and cut the celery stalk into small half-inch cubes.
 Wash and peel the carrot.
 Remove the top layer of the cabbage and discard it.
 Thereafter, cut the cabbage in half, then into four quarters, and slice the cabbage.

 Add butter and cooking oil to a pot.
 Add the onions and sauté for 5 to 7 minutes, then add the celery and garlic.
 Sauté for 3 to 4 minutes.
-Add the cabbage and carrot, and sauté for 8 to 10 minutes.
+Add the cabbage and carrot, and sauté for 8 minutes.
 During this time, the vegetables will soften slightly.

 Add the bay leaves, black pepper, apple cider vinegar, beef stock cube, and salt.
 Add water and add the potatoes.
 Slice the beef into cubes and add it to the pot.
 Simmer on medium-low heat for 90 minutes.
 Wash fresh dill and reserve until the last five minutes of cooking.